-2.2.7 Accident or Damage
+2.2.7 Accident or Damage.

-If any accident or damage has happened to or been caused by a vessel in his charge whilst within the limits of the Pilotage District, a PEC holder will as soon as practicable report the facts in writing to the Harbour Master.
-This includes quays, dolphins, fenders, ramps, bollards, and other vessels, mooring tenders, tugs, barges and navigational mark to personnel shore.
+If any accident or damage has happened to or been caused by a vessel in his charge whilst within the limits of the Pilotage District, a PEC holder will report the facts in writing to the Harbour Master as soon as practicable.
+This includes damage to quays, dolphins, fenders, ramps, bollards, navigational marks, mooring tenders, tugs, barges and other vessels or any injury to personnel ashore.

-The Pilotage Incident Report Form can be found in Appendix 4.
+The Pilotage Incident Report Form can be found in Appendix E

-2.2.8 Reporting
+2.2.8 Reporting.

-A PEC holder who observes any alteration in any of the banks or channels, or that any buoys, beacons or perches have been driven away, broken down, damaged or out of place, or any circumstance affecting the safety of navigation will, as soon as, practicable report the fact to the Harbour Master.
+A PEC holder who observes an alteration to any of the banks, channels, quays or the position or condition of buoys, beacons or perches, or any other circumstance likely to affect the safety of navigation must, as soon as practicable, report his/her observation to the Harbour Master via Larne Port Control.

-2.2.9 CHA Investigations / Inquiry following an incident
+2.2.9 CHA Investigations / Inquiry following an Incident.

-Pilotage Exemption Certificate holders shall attend the Harbour Office at the order or summons of the CHA to answer any complaint or charge which may be made against them for the alleged incompetence, or in respect of any marine casualty which may have occurred whilst they were in charge of their vessel.
+Pilotage Exemption Certificate holders shall attend the Harbour Office at the order or summons of the CHA to answer any complaint or charge which may be made against them for any alleged incompetence, or in respect of any marine casualty which may have occurred whilst they were in charge of their vessel.

-2.2.10 Suspension or revocation of a PEC
+2.2.10 Suspension or revocation of a PEC.